What Is Sarcomatoid Mesothelioma?

 Sarcomatoid Mesothelioma Diagnosis

-Most patients begin the process of diagnosis when they go to the doctor for shortness of breath or chest pain.
+To make a diagnosis of sarcomatoid mesothelioma, doctors use a couple of different tests.
+Most patients begin the mesothelioma diagnosis process when they go to the doctor for shortness of breath or chest pain.

 Sarcomatoid mesothelioma diagnostic tests may include: